Steven Universe: Save the Light

 Steven Universe: Save the Light is an action-adventure role-playing video game developed by Grumpyface Studios and published by Cartoon Network Games.
-Based on the television series Steven Universe, it is a sequel to the 2015 mobile game Steven Universe: Attack the Light.
-It was released digitally on October 31, 2017 for PlayStation 4, on November 3, 2017 for Xbox One, and on August 13, 2018 for macOS and Windows; and released physically on October 30, 2018 for Nintendo Switch.
+Based on the television series Steven Universe, it is a sequel to the 2015 mobile game Steven Universe: Attack the Light, and is set before Steven Universe: Unleash the Light.
+It was released digitally on October 31, 2017 for PlayStation 4, on November 3, 2017 for Xbox One, and on August 13, 2018 for macOS and Windows; and ported on October 30, 2018 for Nintendo Switch.

 Gameplay

 After the events of Attack the Light!, Steven, the Gems and their friends go on a quest to retrieve the Light Prism when the Homeworld Gem Hessonite (voiced by Christine Baranski) steals it.

 Save the Light features seven playable characters from the series, Steven, Garnet, Amethyst, Pearl, Connie, Greg and Peridot, with four characters being equipped to a party at a time.
 The game has a "blend of real-time and turn-based combat", and more of a focus on exploration and puzzle-solving than its predecessor.
 Players are able to explore Beach City and surrounding areas, and engage in battles with enemies.
 During battle, the players' actions, which include attacking and defending, will build up the star meter, which allows the characters to pull off more powerful moves.
 A new feature allows characters to build up a relationship-based meter during battles and dialogue interactions; when filled, certain characters are able to fuse, such as Steven and Connie into Stevonnie.